F9 (film): Post-production

 Dylan Highsmith, Kelly Matsumoto and Greg D'Auria served as the film's editors, with additional editing provided by David Kern.
-Peter Chiang, who worked with Lin on Star Trek Beyond, served as the overall visual effects supervisor with DNEG, Industrial Light & Magic, Lola VFX, Stereo D and Factory VFX as the vendors.
+Peter Chiang, who worked with Lin on Star Trek Beyond (2016), served as the overall visual effects supervisor with DNEG, Industrial Light & Magic, Lola VFX, Stereo D and Factory VFX as the vendors.
 DNEG also converted the film to 3D.

 Music

 On July 31, 2020, a mixtape titled Road to F9 was released, and features music inspired by the film.
 The mixtape was preceded by the lead single "One Shot" by YoungBoy Never Broke Again and Lil Baby.

 Trailers for the film included the songs "Family" by The Chainsmokers and Kygo, "Is You Ready" by Migos and "Selah" by Kanye West.

-The official soundtrack was released on June 16, 2021.
+The official soundtrack was released on June 17, 2021.
 The score album, composed by Brian Tyler was released on July 2, 2021.

 Release

 Theatrical

 F9 had its world premiere in South Korea on May 19, 2021, the United Kingdom on June 24 and was released in the United States on June 25.
-The film had five previous planned release dates in the United States between 2019 and 2021; primarily changed due to the releases of the franchise spin-off Hobbs & Shaw and the James Bond film No Time to Die as well as the COVID-19 pandemic, before moving to its eventual date.
+The film had five previous planned release dates in the United States between 2019 and 2021.
+These shifts were reportedly made due to the releases of Hobbs & Shaw and the James Bond film No Time to Die (2021), as well as the COVID-19 pandemic.

 Home media

 F9 was released on Blu-ray, Ultra HD Blu-ray, and DVD on September 21, 2021, by Universal Pictures Home Entertainment.
 These media featured the theatrical version and a director's cut version, with the latter being 7 minutes longer.
 The film is also offered as a ultra-high-definition steelbook featuring the poster alongside both versions of the film.
 It was released as a rental on VOD services in the United States on July 30, 2021.
-F9 was also released on Blu-Ray and DVD on October 11, 2021, in the UK by Warner Bros.
-Home Entertainment.
+F9 was also released on Blu-Ray and DVD on October 11, 2021.
 In January 2022, tech firm Akami reported that F9 was the fourth most pirated film of 2021.
 F9 was released on HBO Max on March 4, 2022.